 After they get arrested, Brown Shoe helps Tenspeed get parole by promising to offer him a job in a detective agency he decided to open.

-Tenspeed and Brown Shoe is available on DVD.
+Tenspeed and Brown Shoe is available to stream on Amazon Prime and has been released on DVD.

 One final note to mention: Tenspeed and Brown Shoe is not the only show to feature Nazis and diamonds.
 Gems going missing after WWII was the premise for both the pilot of Moonlighting as well as Cagney & Lacey.
 This gives an interesting insight into the zeitgeist of the 80s.